MigGois/ProjetoPA/README.md

 ## Introduction

 This tutorial will guide you through the usage of a Kotlin library for handling XML elements and documents.
-The library includes classes and functions to create, manipulate, and serialize XML structures.
+The library includes classes and functions to create and manipulate XML structures.

 ## Constants

-The library utilizes ANSI color codes for printing colored text:
+The library utilizes color codes for printing colored text:

 - `red`: Represents red color.
 - `green`: Represents green color.